FAQs

 Even if your saliva sample is discoloured in the tube (e.g., lipstick or food scraps or blood), there is still plenty of your DNA in the tube for us to extract and use.

-Study participation is strictly confidential.
-All participant information provided will be maintained in accordance with the NZ Privacy Act 1993, and research information will be de-identified before being sent overseas for analysis.
+All participant information provided will be maintained in accordance with the NZ Privacy Act 1993, and research information will be de-identified before being analysed, this includes sharing with out our international collaborators.

 If you have a personal interest in obtaining a genetic test on your DNA, we suggest you consider contacting a genetic testing entity which can provide such testing.